-- Copies should be turned in to the family's team leader and the High School Coordinator at the end of each semester. - Final grade card is due in the high school office by June 10. - Course titles should be specific and should match those on your course descriptions. - The grade card should include the credit awarded for the course and the numerical grade on a 100-point scale.

-- No grade above 100 will be recorded on the transcript except for Advanced Placement (AP) exam scores 3 or higher and dual-enrollment grades. - No grade below 70 or "C" grade will be recorded on the transcript.
+- Due in August for each course the student will be taking that year for high school credit - Course descriptions should include the student's name, grade, school year, course title, curriculum, and course description - Parents are advised also to include when and where the class is taught and by whom - Parents shall keep the originals and remit copies to both the HSC and their team leader - Report Cards - Copies should be turned in to the family's team leader and the High School Coordinator at the end of each semester. - Final grade card is due in the high school office by June 10. - Course titles should be specific and should match those on your course descriptions. - The grade card should include the credit awarded for the course and the numerical grade on a 100-point scale. - No grade above 100 will be recorded on the transcript except for Advanced Placement (AP) exam scores of 3 or higher and dual-enrollment grades. - No grade below 70 or a "C" grade will be recorded on the transcript.

-15.4 Standardized Testing Requirements
+16.4 Standardized Testing Requirements

-All high school students are required to take at least one standardized test in the eighth and tenth grades and as needed to meet graduation requirements.
-The tests available for annual evaluation are: PSAT/NMSQT, PSAT 8/9/10, ASVAB, SAT, ACT, CLT or IOWA Achievement Tests.
-To graduate, students must fulfill one of the requirements listed below in Section 15.5.2, "Standardized Testing Competency."
+All high school students are required to take at least one standardized test in the 8th and 10th grades and as needed to meet graduation requirements.
+To graduate, students must fulfill one of the requirements listed below in section 16.5.2, "Standardized Testing Competency."

-15.5 Graduation Requirements
+16.5 Graduation Requirements